Dikutal/Dikutal/README.md

-This is the content management system used by dikutal.dk.
+This is the new content management system for dikutal.dk.

-Implementation details:

-News are in "news".
-Legacy news redirects are in "artikler".
+See INSTALL.md for an installation guide.

+See IMPLEMENTATION.md for a description of the code design.

+See GUIDE.md for a description of the hows and whys in the new Dikutal (in Danish).